TritonDataCenter/node-moray/docs/man/man3/moray.md

   this client has not been closed.
 This is useful for making sure that client consumers clean up after themselves.

+`requireIndexes` (boolean)
+  If true, all `findObjects` requests sent from this client will respond with a `NotIndexedError` error if at least one of the fields included in the search filter has an index that can't be used.

+  If the server that handles a given `findObjects` request does not support checking that search fields have usable indexes, an `UnhandledOptionsError` event will be emitted.
+In this case, the error object will have a property named `unhandledOptions` whose value is an array of strings that will contain the string `'requireIndexes'`, to represent that this option wasn't handled by the moray server that served the `findObjects` request.

+  Passing `requireIndexes: false` to any `findObjects` request will disable this behavior for that specific request, regardless of the value of the `requireIndexes` option passed when instantiating the client.

 Some legacy options are accepted as documented in the source.

 ## ENVIRONMENT